sudeep71/RNA_Seq_Tutorial/docs/01_software_requirements.rst

 Get the install edition and please try to do this before the class.
 The install is straight forward and if you need help, please contact before class.

 -FileZlla:

+Now for folks who installed filezilla.
 Once installed, open FileZila and click on the left most top icon.

 You will get a screen like the one below